 Low concentrations of AVP caused muscle contraction and stimulated myogenic contractions.
-This was independent of neuronal activity or mast cell functions (stimulated by AVP activating enteric neurons in mice with 2,4,6-trinitrobenzenesulfonic acid [TNBS]induced colitis; Dou et al., 2019), and AVP did not modulate cholinergically mediated contractions.
-In proximal stomach, the AVP-induced increase in tone was maintained and appeared unrelated to increases in spontaneous contractions.
+This was independent of neuronal activity or mast cell functions (stimulated by AVP activating enteric neurons in mice with TNBS-induced colitis; Dou et al., 2019) and AVP did not modulate cholinergically-mediated contractions.
+In proximal stomach the AVP-induced increase in tone was maintained and appeared unrelated to increases in spontaneous contractions.
 The likely consequences in vivo would be reduced proximal stomach storage capacity, 'pushing' contents to the antrum, particularly liquids (Indireshkumar et al., 2000).
 In distal stomach, the smaller increases in muscle tone appeared to track the increase in spontaneous contraction activity.
 In both regions, AVP increased amplitude, rate and frequency of myogenic contractions, especially in distal stomach.
-These actions were mediated through V{1A}, not OT, receptors, independently of neuronal activity.
-This conclusion finds consistency with V{1A} receptor mRNA in human stomach neuromuscular tissue (extending previous findings for full-thickness human stomach biopsies; Monstein et al., 2008).
+These actions were mediated through V{1A} , not OT receptors, independently of neuronal activity.
+This finds consistency with V{1A} receptor mRNA in human stomach neuromuscular tissue (extending previous findings for full-thickness human stomach biopsies; Monstein et al., 2008).

 The effects of AVP occurred at concentrations measured in human blood plasma during nausea (Table S7).
-For example, AVP concentrations were 8.2×10^{-10} M following apomorphine (near EC50 in the present study).
-In other investigations, infusing AVP induced nausea and EGG changes at blood levels of 3.9-6.4 \times 10^{-10} M, concentrations which cause stomach contraction.
+For example, AVP concentrations were 8.2x10-10M following apomorphine (near EC50 in present study).
+In other investigations, infusing AVP induced nausea and EGG changes at blood levels of 3.9-6.4x10-10M, concentrations causing stomach contraction.
 Notably, OT was less effective than AVP, although both OT and V{1A} receptors were activated by OT.
-These observations, combined with the absence of significant increases in plasma OT during nausea in humans (see Introduction), are consistent with the view that OT does not induce nausea.
-In healthy volunteers, OT did not affect gastric emptying, although satiety scores were reduced (Borg et al., 2011).
+These observations, combined with the absence of significant increases in plasma OT during nausea in humans (see Introduction) is consistent with the view that OT does not induce nausea.
+In healthy volunteers, OT did not affect gastric emptying although satiety scores were reduced (Borg et al., 2011).

-The use of single concentrations of AVP showed that the effects on gastric motility plateaued in a concentration-dependent manner
+The use of single concentrations of AVP showed that the effects on gastric motility plateaued in a concentration-dependent manner over 2-10min., consistent with the onset of nausea within 5min of AVP infusion (Caras et al., 1997).